 One of the best tools to help with time management is found under our "Planning Tools" sidebar header.
 This Time Budgeting Calculator helps you gauge how much you can really tackle.

 Before beginning your training or within the first two months, you will need to meet with your advisor to map out your plan for graduation.
-We call it your Graduation Plan for Success (Grad Plan); it is simply a roadmap as to what you are taking when.
+We call it your Graduation Plan for Success (Grad Plan); it is simply a roadmap that shows what you are taking and when.
 Don't worry if you aren't sure; almost every student changes this plan at least once during their tenure.
 Sometimes this is because life happens and other times it is because you find an elective you really want to take.

 The key questions your advisor will ask are: